About the Therapist

 Special Education/Developmental Therapist

-I've worked in the special education field for over 40 years providing direct services to children and families in varied settings and teaching and supervising undergraduate and graduate students.
+I've worked in the special education field for over 40 years including providing direct services to children and families in varied settings and teaching and supervising undergraduate and graduate students.
 Over the years I've provided guidance to many parents and professionals regarding the needs and challenges of children from infancy through school age with a wide range of developmental and learning challenges.

 I moved to Maine in 1998 to take a position as a faculty member in Special Education at the University of Maine and was affiliated with the University of Maine Center for Community Inclusion and Disability Studies for 16 years.
-In 2014 I retired from the University of Maine and started up PPM.
+In 2014 I retired from the University of Maine and started up Play Partners Maine.
 Prior to moving to Maine I was on the faculty at the University of Nevada, Reno and the College of Charleston in Charleston, SC.
 I received my Ph.D. in Special Education from Vanderbilt University in 1991 after working for a number of years as a Special Education teacher and Early Interventionist in Pennsylvania, New Jersey, and Texas.

 My work is strongly rooted in the importance of relationships and emotionally charged interactions for developmental growth and learning (supported by a growing body of scientific evidence) which is at the heart of the DIR®/Floortime™ model.
 I have long valued play as the work of children and as the great integrator of all aspects of child development and this greatly influences my work with children.
 I bring a perspective of tremendous respect for the knowledge and intuition of parents and a belief in the capacity of all children to grow socially, emotionally, and intellectually when provided intervention based on their natural emotions, interests, and passions and tailored to their unique strengths and challenges.